Coping With Adjustment Disorder With Anxiety

 Adjustment Disorder With Anxiety

-As mentioned, adjustment disorders can include only anxiety, or mixed anxiety and depressed mood.
+As mentioned, adjustment disorders can include anxiety, or mixed anxiety and depressed mood.

 Adjustment disorders with anxiety usually create a feeling of nervousness for those who suffer from it.
 This leads to the sensation of being overwhelmed at even the simplest of tasks, often creating a struggle to remember or concentrate.
-Adjustment orders with depressed mood evoke emotions of depression, stripping joy from even one's favorite activities.
-Consequently, adjustment disorder with mixed anxiety and depressed mood combines these symptoms.
+Consequently, adjustment disorder with mixed anxiety and depressed mood combine anxiety symptoms with low mood or sadness, hopelessness, or changes in sleep or appetite.
 Occasionally, adjustment disorder with anxiety and depression will be referred to as "situational depression."

 Effects can be agitation, withdrawal, stress, and a struggle to function socially at the same level as before the event.

-There are also various symptoms that are not directly related to anxiety such as trembling, twitching, palpitations, and pain in the stomach, head, or chest.
+People can also experience physical symptoms of anxiety such as trembling, twitching, palpitations, and pain in the stomach, head, or chest.

 Adjustment Disorder With Anxiety In Children